dpshelio/submitty_python/readme.md

    of them need the `helpers_functions.sh` file.
 It includes some functions that need to be repeated multiple times.
 For example, `setup_all` is needed for each tests as each test is independent of each other.

+   Each file on this directory runs the "tests" for the question as numbered in the assignment instructions.
+   - `01_01_install.sh` checks that it's installable (on the basic environment)
+   - ...
+   - `09_01_pep8.sh` runs linter (using the dev environment).